jblairy/techwatch/README.md

   ```
   bash scripts/install.sh --autoupdate 5
   ```
-- This creates a cron job in `/etc/cron.d/techwatch-gui` that launches the GUI container every N minutes.
+- This creates a cron job in `/etc/cron.d/techwatch-gui` that runs the database update via the `techwatch_service.py` service every N minutes.
 - To uninstall and remove the cron job:
   ```
   make uninstall